zenglenn42/react-tutorials/README.md

 # react-tutorials

-This is a contaier app for hosting various React tutorials I complete.
+This is a container app for hosting various React tutorials I complete.

 ## Bootstrap a minimal Express / React Heroku-ready app